The Lakeshore Review

-- $30 — Regardless of the submitter’s location, a $30 fee earns a detailed critique plus a mailed print copy of the issue to which you’re pitching.
-It’s super cool when people who respect us enough to pitch us also respect us enough to buy our product.
+- $20 — Regardless of the submitter’s location, a $20 fee earns a detailed critique plus a mailed print copy of the issue to which you’re pitching.
 Without sales, we cannot endure.

-The purchase of the $10/$20/$30 bolt-on services does not influence our decision to accept or reject a given query.
+The purchase of the $10/$20 bolt-on services does not influence our decision to accept or reject a given query.
 All reading fees must be purchased in our shopping cart.
 Our editorial system matches these purchases to your query automatically, provided that your purchase and your query use the same email address.
-It doesn’t matter whether you submit first and purchase second, or vice versa, as long as both the query and the transaction post on the same calendar day.
+It doesn’t matter whether you submit first and purchase second, or vice versa.

 Fees are not refundable.